ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/debugger/reference/idebugprogramprovider2-watchforproviderevents.md

                                 if ( 0 == m_pPidList->GetCount() )
                                     this->Cleanup();
                             }
-                            // This is needed for cases where the SDM has not yet recieved program create
+                            // This is needed for cases where the SDM has not yet received program create
                             // by the time that we need to detach (example: the managed attach succeeds,
                             // but some other attach step fails).
                             else